sghall/resonance/README.md

 # The idea

-The children of `NodeGroup` and `Animate` are used like a "template" and dynamic elements are defined as a function of the state, data, key and index.
+The children of `NodeGroup` and `Animate` are used like a "template" and dynamic attributes are defined as a function of the state, data, key and index.
 Resonance reads in the children and generates a DOM representation.
 On each frame it updates the dynamic attributes.
 For now, you **can't** use custom components in children.
 Seems to work pretty well.

 [From the second example here](https://sghall.github.io/resonance/#/demos/node-group)